g2f1/crAPI/README.md

 What’s happening is that the application checks if there's an entry for the current user ID in the applied_coupon table.
 If such an entry exists, it means the user has already claimed the coupon and cannot use it again.
 So To reuse the coupon, I simply need to delete the corresponding entry for my user ID from this table, effectively resetting the usage status.

 ![to](assets/images/sql8.png)

+And I finally manage to reuse my coupon.

 ![to](assets/images/sql9.png)